-The undersigned hereby appoints E. L. Hutton, K. J. McNamara and N. C. Dallob as Proxies, each with the power to appoint a substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side, all the shares of capital stock of Roto-Rooter, Inc., held of record by the undersigned on March
+The undersigned hereby appoints E. L. Hutton, K. J. McNamara and N. C. Dallob as Proxies, each with the power to appoint a substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side, all the shares of capital stock of Roto-Rooter, Inc., held of record by the undersigned on March 19, 2004, at the Annual Meeting of Stockholders to be held on May 17, 2004, or at any adjournment thereof.

 This proxy also provides confidential voting instructions for shares of Roto-Rooter, Inc., Capital Stock held by The Fifth Third Bank, Trustee of the Roto-Rooter, Inc., Employee Stock Ownership Plan I (ESOP), for the benefit of the undersigned and directs such Trustee to vote as designated on the reverse side of this card.
-The Trustee will vote all unallocated shares in the same proportion the allocated shares have been voted and will vote allocated shares for which no voting instructions have been received in the same proportion as
+The Trustee will vote all unallocated shares in the same proportion the allocated shares have been voted and will vote allocated shares for which no voting instructions have been received in the same proportion as total voted allocated shares.